hms-networks/flexy-osisoft-connector/README.md

 PostDuplicateTagValues - Controls when datapoints are logged.
 If set to true, datapoints will always be cyclicly logged.
 If set to false, datapoints will only be logged on change of value.

+CommunicationType - This refers to if you are using OMF (OSIsoft message format).
+If you have PIWEBAPI 2019 or later, and you have OMF enabled, set this string to "omf".
+If you are using an older version of PIWEBAPI set the string to "piwebapi".
+Any other values will result in an error.
+For more information on OMF read the section here:  [OMF](#OMF-Support)

 ### TagList

 TagList - List of eWON tags that should be connected to the OSIsoft PI server.
 If PI Points with (non case sensitive) matching names do not exist on the PI server they will be created automatically.